tofrad/MazeGenerationAndSolving/README.md

 ## Maze Generation & Solving

-A repo to showcase different Mazegeneration- and Pathfinding-Algorithms, visualized with the help of raylib.
+A repo to showcase different Mazegeneration- and Pathfinding-Algorithms, visualized with the help of raylib and raygui.

 Goal is to create a connected Graph and giving the solving Algorithm only the starting cell.

 This is a work in progress.

+In progress:
+ - Editor
+ - Solving of Custom Mazes
+ -
 To be added:
   - Generators: Prims